Bee-line or Meander

 It’s the journey itself that is the true essence of what being a Roadie is all about!
 This is where you will create your memories, make NEW lifelong friends, and experience the amazing vastness of the great Australian outback – and you do it all at your own pace with other like-minded Roadies.

-Your official Roadies Route for each state (QLD, NSW, VIC, and SA) is detailed below with recommended camping at overnight stops, key contacts and recommended activities to enjoy en route.
+COMING SOON!
+Your official Roadies Route for each state (QLD, NSW, VIC, SA & NT) with recommended camping at overnight stops, key contacts and recommended activities to enjoy en route.

 Over the coming months, we will continue to release Roadies benefits and suggested leisure and hospitality options for Roadies to share together.